 Lundhill Colliery was established in March 1853 by Messrs.
 William Taylor junior & Co. who took out a lease on the coal under land belonging to Mr Samuel Swift of Hemingfield.

-The colliery was simply ‘Lund Hill’ initially, but to emphasize its connection with the Elsecar coal trade ‘Low Elsecar’ was added for a while – not to be confused with Earl Fitzwilliam’s own Low Elsecar Colliery, just over the hill in Hemingfield.
-Lund Hill had ready access to the Dearne and Dove Canal and also constructed a connection to the South Yorkshire Railway.
+The colliery was simply ‘Lund Hill’ initially, but to emphasize its connection with the Elsecar coal trade ‘Low Elsecar’ was added for a while – not to be confused with Earl Fitzwilliam’s own Low Elsecar Colliery, just over the hill in Hemingfield – the name was mostly used to tie in with other Elsecar pits and the quality of the local coal.
+Lund Hill had ready access to the Dearne and Dove Canal, and also constructed a connection to the South Yorkshire Railway.

 Sinking operations were undertaken by contractor John Jebson and took around two years, going down over 200 yards.
 On 22nd August 1854 there had been a serious accident involving the sinkers whose use of naked candles caused an explosion that killed 5 workers.
 The inquest at that time decided that “the proprietors and contractor are exonerated from all blame with respect to the explosion” (cited in Leeds Mercury,16 Sept 1854, p.7).